QCD vacuum and baryon masses: Introduction

-In this work, we suggest a way to connect the QCD vacuum with nuclear and hadron physics.
-As a minimal setup that satisfies the above-mentioned requirements, we suggest to use the constituent quark model picture in a specific QCD vacuum.
+In this work, we suggest a way to connect a QCD vacuum property, other than the quark-antiquark condensate, with the baryon mass.
+As a minimal setup, we suggest to use the constituent quark model picture in a specific QCD vacuum.
 We put the massive constituent quark in a specific QCD vacuum and calculate its energy eigenvalues to obtain the ground-state baryon masses in our approach.
 For this, we consider a simple minimal coupling between the constituent quarks and gluons and then solve the Dirac equation for the constituent quarks with the background gluon field.
 As a specific realization of such a background gluon field, we adopt the Copenhagen (spaghetti) picture of the QCD vacuum~\cite{Nielsen:1979xu, Ambjorn:1979xi} which provides a center vortex scenario for confinement\cite{tHooft:1977nqb, Vinciarelli:1978kp, Yoneya:1978dt, Cornwall:1979hz, Mack:1978rq}.
-A short description of our suggestion was briefly given in~\cite{AAPPS-YK}.
+Lattice QCD studies showed that center vortices are also responsible for chiral symmetry breaking in QCD, for example, see~ \cite{deForcrand:1999our, Trewartha:2017ive}.
+In this connection, The fermion zero modes in the Copenhagen picture were studied in~\cite{Chernodub:2014hla}.
+Based on this picture which reveals the advantage of Copenhagen picture, a short description of our suggestion was briefly given in~\cite{Kim:2020ziy}.

-As a first application of our proposal, we study the effects of the Copenhagen on the baryon masses.
-Especially, the nucleon is important to understand the strong interaction at low energies because it is the lowest-massive excitation of the QCD vacuum with the baryon number one.
-The origin of the nucleon mass has been largely attributed to spontaneous chiral symmetry breaking.
-It is interesting to note that in the parity doublet model~\cite{Detar:1988kn}, the nucleon contains a so-called chiral invariant mass in addition to the contribution from spontaneous chiral symmetry breaking.
-The chiral invariant mass plays an important role to construct high density matter related to the study of neutron stars (see, e.g., Refs.~\cite{Motohiro:2015taa,Paeng:2017qvp, Marczenko:2018jui,Marczenko:2019trv,Yamazaki:2019tuo}).
+In the subsequent section, we introduce briefly the Copenhagen picture of the QCD vacuum and embed constituent quarks in the Copenhagen picture.
+In Sec.~\ref{Bmass}, we solve the Dirac equation of the constituent quarks and evaluate the baryon masses in the Copenhagen picture of the QCD vacuum.
+We then define the effective constituent quark mass in our framework that contains a contribution stemmed from the gluon background field.
+We summarize and discuss our results in Sec.~\ref{discussion}.